Users created via external delegation API don't get usergroups on first login

 #3892 implements this.

-#2 Updated by Daniel Lobato Garcia 3 months ago
+#2 Updated by Daniel Lobato Garcia almost 2 years ago

 They are not set, the issue here is that they were expecting REMOTE_USER logins to check in all LDAP auth sources as they don't want to add more configuration for REMOTE_USER_GROUP.
 They worked around it by running the cron very often - it will find a login shared by the REMOTE_USER and the ActiveDirectory auth source and put users from auth source "EXTERNAL" into external usergroups linked to LDAP.